milena-sosic/EmoLex.SR/README.md

 This project leverages advanced technologies alongside established language resources to innovate and develop new linguistic tools.
 Key aspects include:

-- **Integration of Established Resources**: By utilizing existing language resources such as lexicons:
+- **Integration of Established Resources**: By utilizing existing language resources such as:

 - [NRC EmoLex](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) - Used for aligning emotion categories.
 In particular, version of this lexicon, called [EmoLex.EN](https://dataverse.fiu.edu/dataset.xhtml?persistentId=doi:10.34703/gzx1-9v95/PO3YGX) with corrected bias and assigned PoS tags was utilized through this research,
 - [WordNet-Affect](https://wndomains.fbk.eu/wnaffect.html),